 Candida overgrowth is one of the most common gut infections I encounter in my practice, and I receive numerous emails daily with questions about how to best treat it.
 It’s a tough one to tackle.
-Make sure you avoid these six mistakes in treating candida overgrowth.
+Before you embark on a candida cleanse, make sure you avoid these six mistakes in treating candida overgrowth.

 But candida is an opportunistic organism, meaning that if the conditions are ripe, it will overtake the good bacteria and have a party in your digestive tract, causing you some undesirable symptoms such as weight gain, brain fog, fatigue, achy joints, gas, bloating, sugar cravings, nail fungus, and yeast infections.
 It produces toxins as it multiplies, and the major waste product of yeast cell activity is acetaldehyde (the same compound that your liver must break down when you drink alcohol), a toxin that promotes free radical activity in the body.

 Our Western processed diets and lifestyles are to blame for pathogenic and bacterial overgrowths in the digestive tract.
 Antibiotic and drug use, birth control pills, refined carb and sugar-heavy diets, stress, alcohol, heavy metals, and female hormone and thyroid imbalance contribute to candida overgrowth.
 Click here to read my post all about how to address candida.

 As I mentioned, candida is hard to kill off.
 It can become quickly resistant to anti-fungals or antibiotic herbs, so you have to outsmart it.
 The best advice if you’ve attempted a candida cleanse unsuccessfully is to rotate your antibiotic herbs and hit it hard.
-It typically takes 2-3 months to kill it off.
+It typically takes 2-3 months at least to kill it off.

 Here are some of the biggest mistakes I see in attempts to kill candida.
 Avoid these mistakes and you should only have to do your candida cleanse once.
 It took me 3 tries to get it right, and I have finally developed a winning protocol I now use with my clients.
 Click here to read my tips for getting rid of candida for good.
 Meantime, avoid these errors when treating candida.

 The 6 Biggest Mistakes in Treating Candida Overgrowth